kwur/new-kwur-site/_posts/2006-07-19-i-gave-into-the-buddha-machine.md

   </p>

   <p>
-    If you haven&#8217;t heard yet the Buddha Machine is a hardware loop machine.
+    If you haven’t heard yet the Buddha Machine is a hardware loop machine.
   </p>

   <p>
-    Basically <span style="font-weight: bold;">FM3</span>, an electronic group from China, programmed 9 of thier loops into a little handheld radio looking device (colors shipped randomly&#8211;awesome).
+    Basically <span style="font-weight: bold;">FM3</span>, an electronic group from China, programmed 9 of thier loops into a little handheld radio looking device (colors shipped randomly–awesome).
 You can select one of the 9 loops and play it through the attached lo-fi speaker or through the headphone jack.
 The droning loop will play continously until you turn the device off.
   </p>

   <p>